 Figure 1 depicts a sample architecture for a source-side comparison.
 In this case, Shadowbase Compare SQL is configured to run on the source system.
 In the figure, Shadowbase replication is shown as running, and replicating the changes (from the source system’s TMF Audit Trail) to the target system and applying them there.
 Having the Shadowbase replication engine (or any vendor’s engine) active at the time of the compare operation is optional, since it will handle any replication-induced discrepancies as described above.
 The Shadowbase Compare module is configured to run on the source node.
 It will access and read the data to be compared from the source file/table and the target file/table.

-Figure 2 depicts a sample architecture for a target-side comparison of NonStop source and target systems similar to Figure 1, except Compare SQL is located on the target system.
-Shadowbase Compare will read the source and target tables and generate the report.
+Figure 2 depicts a sample architecture for a target-side comparison of NonStop source and target systems similar to Figure 1, except Compare SQL is running on the target system.
+Shadowbase Compare will read and compare the source and target tables and generate the report.

 Note that in both figures, an optional data replication engine can be actively replicating between the source and target environments.
 Shadowbase Compare SQL is excellent for audit compliance (validating that the source and target data matches), satisfying regulatory requirements, and for confirming data in flight and at rest is not corrupted due to a ransomware attack or other such hacker activity.